dimxy/bitcoinjs-lib/README.md

 ### Setting up a web server

-I use webpack dev server, running in nodejs.<br>
+I use webpack dev server running in nodejs.<br>
-To set it up make a dir like webpack and create in it two files with the following content:
+To set it up make a dir like 'webpack' and create in it two files with the following content:

 package.json:
 ```